 Divemaster candidates must successfully complete practical skills, workshops and practical assessments.

-In this part you will start to assist your instructor in actual training situations with Open Water students and get introduced to divemaster-conducted programs like reActivate and DSD in confined water.
+In this part you will start to assist your instructor in actual training situations with Open Water students and get introduced to divemaster-conducted programs like Scuba ReFresher and Discover Scuba Diving in confined water.

-The Divemaster course is an intensive program that will require14 days to complete, within a a timeframe of six months.
+The Divemaster course is an intensive program that will require a minimum of 14 days to complete, within a a timeframe of six months.